 Emergency lighting and exit signs

-In the event of a power outage or fire, it is important that your commercial building has a reliable emergency lighting system in place.
-Emergency lighting should be bright enough to light up all exits and walkways, and exit signs should be clearly visible from every direction.
+It is important that your commercial building has a reliable emergency lighting system in place in the event of a power outage or fire.
+Emergency lighting should be bright enough to illuminate all exits and walkways, and exit signs should be clearly visible from every direction.

 Exit lights

 Another important element of fire safety in commercial buildings is having adequate lighting.
-This includes both natural lighting from windows and skylights as well as artificial lighting from light fixtures.
+This includes natural lighting from windows and skylights and artificial lighting from light fixtures.

-Adequate lighting is important for two reasons: first, it allows people to see where they are going in the event of a power outage; second, it makes it easier for firefighters to see when they are fighting a blaze.
-Exit signs should be illuminated at all times so that people can easily find the nearest exit in an emergency.
+Adequate lighting is important for two reasons: first, it allows people to see where they are going during a power outage; second, it makes it easier for firefighters to see when they are fighting a blaze.
+You should always keep exit signs illuminated so people can easily find the nearest exit in an emergency.

 In the event of a fire, every second counts.
-That’s why it’s so important to have clearly marked exit signage throughout your commercial building.
+That’s why marking exit signage throughout your commercial building is so important.

 Fire extinguishers